 This allows payments that would normally have been made to be cancelled, therefore affecting the mortgage balance.
 This will include the mortgage payment along with any “Monthly Payment”, “Lump Sum”, or “Over-ride” for the period specified.
 It does not affect Endowment, DTA premiums etc.

-Set Payment Day
+Change Payment Day

 MIRAS Amount